Photo by olegtroino584896

 3. Prepare to ask open-ended questions

 Ask open-ended questions to get the reference talking.
-Don’t ask questions that will lead to a yes or no answer, which are also known as close-ended questions.
+Don’t ask questions that will lead to a yes or no answer, which are known as close-ended questions.

-Don’t interrupt the reference.
+Do not interrupt the reference.
 Let the person talk.
 In this way, you’ll obtain the most-valuable information.
 Naturally, take notes which will help you in comparing candidates and make the right decision.

+You don’t want to waste valuable time by interviewing a reference who is a relative of the candidate.
 Ideally, the reference is a past manager of the applicant.
 Above all, make sure the reference is someone who knows the applicant well.

 A good mix of references will include people who can verify the candidate’s skill sets and whether the applicant is congenial with good interpersonal skills.
 Such soft skills are imperative these days.